 Who are the SFMA and FMA good for?

 The SFMA and FMA are good for anyone who is having pain during movement, as they can assess which movements are functional, dysfunctional, painful, or non-painful, and then we can narrow down problematic regions of the body.

 Movement is necessary to accomplish tasks.
 Sometimes these movements aren’t so obvious.
 The SFMA is one way we observe this movement to find the source of your pain.
-For more information, Contact us at Wayne & Ardmore, PA centers.
+For more information, Contact us at our Wayne, PA center.